7 Divinely Delicious Waikiki Breakfast Spots You Just Have to Try

 Some lived up to the hype, others did not.

-But the truth is, it’s tough to find a bad breakfast in Waikiki.
 From colorful acai bowls and souffle pancakes submerged in fresh local fruits to fluffy omelets and creative Benedicts, Waikiki’s best breakfast spots have something for everyone.

 Here are my 7 favorite Waikiki breakfast places to get your day in paradise started off right.
 (Yep, that’s one for every day of the week!)